 Ever since the turn of the 20th century, Shanghai has been held as the symbol of fashion and charm in China.

-in Shanghai became famous all over China for its prosperity.
-After the country’s national reforms and opening-up policies were carried out, Shanghai become the capital of China’s pop culture.
-Today, it is not only the leader of style but also in the production of the clothing itself.
+In the 1930s and 1940s, it was a city full of luxury and opulence.
+In the 1950s, Nanjing Road in Shanghai became famous all over China for its prosperity.
+After the country’s national reforms and opening-up policies were carried out, Shanghai becomes the capital of China’s pop culture.
+Today, it is not only the leader of the style but also in the production of the clothing itself.
 Because of this, Shanghai is a popular city for women around the world.
 Here, the latest fashion trends meet the dreams and requirements of every modern woman.

 Yet inside despite the speed and thickness of this modern city, there is unique delicacy and beauty that lurks underneath.
 This underlying glamour often makes people forget that Shanghai is actually the financial center of China and a vital international harbor in the Far East.
 Shanghai is critically important as an economic epicenter and has played a chief role in the political affairs and economic development of China for nearly a century.